yellowbean/absbox-doc/docs/source/analytics.rst

 Assumptions to call the deal and run ``CleanUp`` waterfall.
 If no ``CleanUp`` waterfall is setup ,then no action perform.

-* either of condtion was met, then the deal was called.
+* either of :ref:`Condition` was met, then the deal was called.
 * the call test was run on `distribution day`, which is describle by `payFreq` on :ref:`Deal Dates`

 .. code-block:: python